 None of that.
 I work by myself out of a repurposed back bedroom in a modest 1920s-era bungalow in the quiet residential Saint Paul neighborhood of Saint Anthony Park.
 Let me show you around.

 Here’s the desk where I do most of my work.
-Right in the middle is my computer, an Apple MacBook Pro (Retina).
-The retina display is not quite as useful as I expected, but I love working in a quiet environment, and this model is not only quiet but also very fast, thanks partly to its solid state design.
-Attached to it is a 27-inch display.
-When making fonts, the bigger the display, the better.
+Right in the middle is my computer, an iMac Pro.
+I prefer working in a quiet environment, and this model is not only quiet but also very fast, thanks to its completely solid state design.
+The 27-inch Retina display is ideal for working on fonts.

-I mostly work in Glyphs, a relatively new font editor for the Mac.
+I mostly work in Glyphs, a font editor for the Mac.
 Adobe Creative Suite (Photoshop, Illustrator, and InDesign) come in handy a lot.
 For writing, I generally use TextEdit.
-For coding (Python, OpenType features), I use either BBEdit or TextMate.
-For the internet, I use Apple Mail and Safari.
+For coding (Python, OpenType features), I use BBEdit.
+For the internet, I mostly use Apple Mail and Safari.
 Lastly, for testing things on Windows and running the occasional Windows app, I use VMWare.

 Here are some of the files in that big green cabinet: Every typeface design I’ve started, not all of them finished.
 These folders contain things like sketches, reference material, and test prints.
 I’ve also got decades worth of “font ideas” in another drawer—anything from random doodles to deliberate concepts.
 The most promising ones end up released as fonts.

-The photo on the left shows my main “library” which includes most of the books about type and typography I own, plus type specimen books, designer and artist monographs, style reference, lettering books, and even a few drawing and computer programming books.
+The photo on the right shows my main “library” which includes most of the books about type and typography I own, plus type specimen books, designer and artist monographs, style reference, lettering books, and even a few drawing and computer programming books.
 This book case is on the opposite side of the room from my computer desk.
-The guitar case contains a guitar that I used to play a lot.
-I put it there to remind me to play it.
-Hasn’t really worked so far.

 That’s about it.
 Thanks for visiting!